Two proposed acquisitions of Illinois banks by credit unions — in as many days — further cement the state as fertile ground for such deals.

 Lombard, Illinois-based Credit Union 1 announced Friday it would buy substantially all the assets and liabilities of Gurnee-based NorthSide Community Bank in a deal expected to close in the first quarter of 2023, at the latest.

-That follows a day after Joliet-based NuMark Credit Union said it would acquire Earlville-based Pioneer State Bank in a transaction set to close in 2022's fourth quarter, according to Credit Union Times and Olsen Palmer, a law firm advising Pioneer.
+That comes a day after Joliet-based NuMark Credit Union said it would acquire Earlville-based Pioneer State Bank in a transaction set to close in 2022's fourth quarter, according to Credit Union Times and Olsen Palmer, a law firm advising Pioneer.

 Taken together, they mark the eighth and ninth intended purchases of banks by credit unions this year — a notion bound to rankle trade groups such as the Independent Community Bankers of America (ICBA), which argue credit unions’ tax-exempt status allows them to offer a higher purchase price in acquisitions than banks can, and lets them grow more freely.